-ST EP/TASK CASES 1 2 3 4 5 TING READY E: Newborn resuscitation equipment should be available and ready for use at all births.
-H worn before touching the newborn. ands sh ould be washed and glo ves 1.
+ST EP/TASK CAS ES 1 2 3 4 5 TING READY e: Newborn resuscitation equipment should be available and ready for use at all births.
+H worn before touching the newborn. ands sho ould be washed and glo ves 1.
 Quickly dry and wrap or cover the newborn, except for the face and upper chest.
 2. Place the newborn on its back on a clean, warm surface.
 3. Explain to the woman (and her support person) what is going to be done, listen to her and respond attentively to her questions and concerns.
 4. Provide continual emotional support and reassurance, as feasible.
-RES SUSCITATION USING BAG AND MASK 1.
+RES SUSCITATION USING BAG AND MASK ' ' ' 1.
 Position the head in a slightly extended position to open the airway.
-3. 4.
-5. Clear the airway by suctioning the mouth first and then the nose if the newborn is not breathing: introduce catheter 5cm into the newborn's mouth and suction while withdrawing catheter introduce catheter 3cm into each nostril and suction while withdrawing catheter do not suction deep in the throat because this may cause the newborn's heart to slow or breathing to stop be especially thorough with suctioning if there is blood or meconium in the newborn's mouth and/or nose if the newborn is still not breathing, start ventilating.
-Quickly recheck the position of the newborn's head to make sure that the neck is in neutral position.
-Place the mask on the newborn's face so that it covers the chin, mouth and nose.
+2. Clear the airway by suctioning the mouth first and then the nose if the newborn is not breathing: introduce catheter 5cm into the newborn's mouth and suction while withdrawing catheter introduce catheter 3cm into each nostril and suction while withdrawing catheter do not suction deep in the throat because this may cause the newborn's heart to slow or breathing to stop be especially thorough with suctioning if there is blood or meconium in the newborn's mouth and/or nose ■ if the newborn is still not breathing, start ventilating.
+3. Quickly recheck the position of the newborn's head to make sure that the neck is in a neutral position.
+4. Place the mask on the newborn's face so that it covers the chin, mouth and nose.
+5. Form a seal between the mask and the newborn's face.
 6. Squeeze the bag with two fingers only or with the whole hand, depending on the size of the bag.
 7. Check the seal by ventilating two times and observing the rise of the chest.
 8. If the newborn's chest is rising: a) ventilate at a rate of 40 breaths per minute b) observe the chest for an easy rise and fall.
-9. If the newborn's chest is not rising: a) check the position of the head again to make sure the neck is slightly extended b) reposition the mask on the newborn's face to improve the seal between mask and face c) squeeze the bag harder to increase ventilation pressure d) repeat suction of mouth and nose to remove mucus, blood or meconium from the airway.
+9. If the newborn's chest is not rising: a) check the position of the head again to make sure the neck is in neutral position b) reposition the mask on the newborn's face to improve the seal between mask and face c) squeeze the bag harder to increase ventilation pressure d) repeat suction of mouth and nose to remove mucus, blood or meconium from the airway.